einfachKim/powermover/README.md

 - **LinkedIn**: [Kim Buske on LinkedIn](https://www.linkedin.com/in/kim-buske/)

 ## Frequently Asked Questions (FAQ)
-- **Q: Can I transfer components to multiple owners?**
+- **Q: Can I select multiple componentes and then transfer these components to multiple owners?**
-  A: No, the current version supports ownership transfers to one new owner
+  A: No, the current version supports ownership transfers to one new owner for one or mulitple components.

 - **Q: Can I see components of multiple environments?
   A: No, the current version only displays all components from the current environment (where the solution is installed)